mdr-pereira/squares-packing/README.md

 ### General Improvements
     Implement our solution as a parallel to scheduling problems, where task height and width are equal to the square's size.
+        !!
+The speedup this gives us is significant

 ### Global Constraints
     Implement the non-overlap checks as diffN.
+        !!
+The speedup is **very** significant.

 ### Symmetry Breaking
     This has to really be studied, we have not implemented anything at all #TODO